axelchalon/axelchalon.github.io/0-book-review/_posts/2025-12-10-made-to-stick-chip-dan-heath-summary.md

 		- **Find what is counter-intuitive about your message** — leverage it (for surprise).
 Find unexpected implications. **Common sense is the enemy of stickiness.** ("the best customer service in industry" — make it more vivid or extreme, tell stories)
 		- **Use [concrete]({% link 0-book-review/_posts/2025-12-10-made-to-stick-chip-dan-heath-summary.md %}#^concrete) thought experiments to unexpected effect.** "If everyone in the US gave up one soft drink a month, we could double our current aid to Africa." (× The Wikipedia Move™)
 		- **Surprise needs to be relevant.** (Just as Simple needs to be substantial.)
 Surprise doesn't last — you need to generate interest and curiosity.
-			- **Post-dictable:** surprising, but that, in hindsight, you could have seen coming.
+			- **Post-dictable:** ("you could have seen it coming") surprising, but that, in hindsight, you could have seen coming.
 		- **Open loops.** Open gaps in people's knowledge.
 First "Huh?", then "Aha!".
 Leverage curiosity — the intellectual need to answer questions and close open patterns.
 Start your class with a mystery, solve it at the end. **Open loops to hold people's interest.** "What questions do I want my audience to ask?"
 Set the context and give people enough backstory that they start to care about the gaps in their knowledge.
 			- **All sticky media relies on open loops.** (× Hooked)
 				- Movies: What will happen? (also: Teasers)